Benrgy/SemanticSeoAuditor/SETUP_GUIDE.md

 # SEO Audit Tool - Complete Setup Guide

+## 🔍 Quick Diagnostics

+**NEW:** Visit http://localhost:5173/#/diagnostics after starting the dev server to run automated diagnostics that will tell you exactly what's wrong!

 ## Current Status

 ✅ **Fixed Issues:**
 - Environment configuration (.env file) has been repaired
 - Better error handling and logging added
 - Connection validation implemented
+- Built-in diagnostics page added

 ⚠️ **Required Actions:**
 The following steps need to be completed to make the audit functionality work: